Social Value International is the global network focused on social impact and social value.

 |Ben Carpenter, CEO

 Ben is part of the National Social Value Taskforce and the British Standards Industry committee for Social Value.
-Prior to becoming CEO, Ben was Social Value UK’s Operations Manager.
-Ben has helped develop the international membership, the Assurance and Accreditation services and led on projects such as the Impact Management Project.
-Ben has also led on international initiatives with the OECD, World Economic Forum and World Business Council for Sustainable Development.
+Prior to becoming CEO, Ben was Social Value UK’s Operations Manager developing the international membership, the assurance and accreditation services and led on projects with the OECD, World Economic Forum, Impact Management Project and World Business Council for Sustainable Development.
 Ben’s background in homelessness, social housing and the built environment, affords him experience that spans sectors and an in-depth knowledge of Social Value accounting.